 3.1.
-As part of the project what skills training have you attained in order to engage in income generating activities for you household?
-1.Finacial Literacy 2.
-Vocational skills 3.
-Climate smart agricultural skills, 4.
+As part of the project what skills training have 1.Finacial Literacy you attained in order to engage in income 2.
+Vocational skills generating activities for you household?
+3. Climate smart agricultural skills, 4.
 Agricultural Tools 5.
 Agricultural Technologies 6.
-Agroforestry ------ --- -- --
+Agroforestry

 7.Fabrication 8.Marketing of fuel-efficient stoves 9.
 Access to finance 10.Income Generating Activities.
 11. Formation of VSLAs.
 12. Alternative sources of income 3.2.
-Please offer a response to the following; How have been the following been beneficial to you?
-Climate Smart Agriculture technologies ICT training Cash for work VSLA Safe Spaces In what other ways could this support have been provided better?
+Please offer a response to the following; How have beneficial to you?
+Climate Smart Agriculture technologies ICT training Cash for work VSLA Safe Spaces ave been the following been